How should I plan my studies?

 We are also able to to defer your course free of charge to the next sitting if you find that you need some extra time.

-First Intuition offers a range of classroom and online courses to help you prepare for the exams.
+First Intuition offers a range of courses to help you prepare for the exams.

 Which papers to combine